Secure the world's future.

 Find what program is right for you, and learn more about what your future holds at Fletcher.

-Why choose Fletcher?
+Why Choose Fletcher?

 The Fletcher School at Tufts University is one of America’s oldest and most reputable graduate schools for international affairs.

-Education for your life
+Education for Your Life

 Global Faculty Experts